lyndongeo/alx-low_level_programming/0x00-hello_world/README.md

 Task 0; A script that runs a C file through the preprocessor and save the result into another file.
-Task 1; A Script that compiles C file but does not link Task 2; A Script generates the assembly code of a C code and save it in an output file
+Task 1; A Script that compiles C file but does not link Task 2; A Script generates the assembly code of a C code and save it in an output file Task 3; A Script that compiles a C file and creates an executable